djcooke/compendium/pages/knowledge.md

 [Back to top](#top)
 </div>

-## Cairns of Passage and Return
+## Entities

 <div class="surfacePane" markdown="1">

+There are interactive entities in some rooms.

+### Cairns of Passage and Return

-Note: these are called "Cairns" in PotD, "Beacons" in HoH, and "Pylons" in EO.
+Note: these are called "Cairns" in PotD, "Beacons" in HoH, "Pylons" in EO, and "Altars" in PT

 The number of enemies you must kill to activate the Cairns is random, with a range that varies depending on the floorset.
 The range for the Cairn of Passage